ta4j/ta4j-wiki/Forecast-State-Estimation.md

 Forecast state separates what the market looks like at a decision index from how a model projects that state forward.
 This page covers the common state API introduced for estimator-independent forecast models.
 For the complete EWMA-to-Monte-Carlo workflow, start with [Forecast Indicators](Forecast-Indicators.md).

+**Release status:** The core forecast workflow shipped in ta4j 0.23.0.
+The generic state contract, standard feature extractors, typed return-state refinement, and summary-only factory on this page target ta4j 0.23.1.

 ## The common state contract

 Every reusable forecast state implements `ForecastState`: